Kambo: Definition, Ingredients, Application, Side Effects, Cost

 Side Effects of Kambo

-Some individuals experience dizziness or a rapid heart rate due to the peptides temporarily stimulating the cardiovascular system.
-Swelling and redness around the application sites appear but usually subside within a few hours.
-Fatigue follows the session as the body recovers from the intense physical and emotional release.
+Nausea and vomiting occur as the body reacts to bioactive compounds, aiding in toxin release.
+Diarrhea and sweating also occur as part of the body’s natural detox response.
+Individuals experience dizziness or a rapid heart rate due to peptides stimulating the cardiovascular system.
+Swelling and redness around application sites appear but subside within a few hours.
+Fatigue follows the session as the body recovers from intense physical and emotional release.

-How Often You Can Undergo Kambo?
+How Often Can You Undergo Kambo?

 You can undergo Kambo approximately once every 1 to 2 weeks, depending on your health, goals, and the advice of a trained practitioner.
 This allows the body enough time to recover and process the effects of the session.
 While Kambo offers powerful detoxification, immune stimulation, and other benefits, frequent use leads to physical or emotional fatigue due to the intensity of the experience.